 So are you ready to work with your natural cycles in business?

 Working with the lunar cycle

-Working with the lunar cycle is a powerful process and one which I have been doing as a regular and consistent practice for over two years.
+Working with the lunar cycle is a powerful process and one which I have been doing as a regular and consistent practice for many years.

 The moon ebbs and flows in cycles from the New Moon, when we cannot see it in the sky, through to the climax of the Full Moon shining so brightly.

 The New Moon is a powerful time for setting intentions and activating our desires.